-One of The Fred Hollows Foundation’s main driving principles is to end avoidable blindness and improve the health of Aboriginal and Torres Strait Islanders.
+One of The Fred Hollows Foundation’s main driving principles is to end avoidable blindness and improve the health of Aboriginal and Torres Strait Islander Peoples.
 Our program in Australia works to do everything we can to make this happen.

 Our Program supports increased investment in and access to culturally appropriate eye care services to remote and underserved Aboriginal and Torres Strait Islander communities.
 More specifically, we’re working to:

 - Deliver surgery and medical treatment for cataract, diabetic retinopathy and the elimination of trachoma

 - Increase access to services for patients in remote communities

 - Coordinate and improve outreach services so everyone who needs medical care gets it

 - Provide training and support to Aboriginal and Torres Strait Islander health staff.

 Australia is the only developed country to have trachoma and it’s the fourth leading cause of blindness in Aboriginal people.
 Trachoma is a devastating, agonising and infectious eye disease that’s mostly associated with poverty.
 At the worst stages of the disease, the eyelid turns inwards and causes the eyelashes to invert and rub against the eyeball, known as trichiasis.
 This scars the eye and leads to irreversible blindness.
 However, this can all be prevented with improved living conditions, antibiotics, medical attention and education.

 With our partners, we’re working to implement the SAFE strategy around areas in the Northern Territory, South Australia and Western Australia where trachoma is prevalent.